-The amended and restated consolidated financial statements for the quarter ended March 31, 2020 are prepared under International Financial Reporting Standards ("IFRS") issued by the governing body of the International Accounting Standards Board ("IASB").
-The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions.
+The consolidated financial statements for the year ended September 30, 2020 are prepared under International Financial Reporting Standards ("IFRS") issued by the governing body of the International Accounting Standards Board ("IASB").
+The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities, and the reported amounts of revenues and expenses for the period of consolidated financial statements.